xadizx/meal-db/README.md

 - **Browse Meals:** Browse meals with search/filter by category, name, country (area), and ingredients.
 - **View Meal Details:** See detailed information about meals, including ingredients and instructions.
 - **Favourite Meals:** Mark/unmark meals as favourites and view your list of favourites.
+- **Tinder for Meals** Swipe through random meals one at a time, liking or skipping them.
 - **Meal Reviews:** Add, view, and delete your own reviews (rating and comment) for meals.
 - **Filter Meals:** Filter/search meals by category, area (country/region), or ingredient.
 - **Category Import:** Import meal categories from an external API, including name, thumbnail, and description.